-CFBHN's I.T. department requires that DCF HIPAA and Security Awareness trainings be completed by NSP staff before access to network data systems is granted.
-Access is revoked for individuals that do not follow password protection or other data security requirements, and they are required to retake Security Awareness training to reinstate their access to CFBHN data systems.
+In June of 2022, CFBHN subcontracted with a third-party vendor, Carisk, to manage its data systems, including access to Carisk, DCF and CFBHN data networks.
+DCF HIPAA and Security Awareness trainings are required to be completed by NSP staff before access to network data systems is granted.
+Access is revoked for individuals that do not follow password protection or other data security requirements, and they are required to retake training to reinstate access to data systems.

-NSPs are also required to promptly notify CFBHN when staff leave the organization, so that their system access can be eliminated.
+NSPs are also required to promptly notify Carisk when staff leave the organization, so that their system access can be eliminated.
 Adherence to this requirement is monitored by the CFBHN CQI team.